ferdinandl007/WWDC-project-2018/README.md

-# this project was awarded a Scholarship at WWDC 2018!
+# This project was awarded a Scholarship at WWDC 2018!
 # By Ferdinand Loesch 💻🌐📷
  ## Smilelefy The smile game 😁